 What is tipiracil and trifluridine?

-Tipiracil and trifluridine is used to treat colorectal cancer that has spread to other parts of the body (metastatic).
+tipiracil and trifluridine is used when the cancer has spread to other parts of the body (metastatic).

-Tipiracil and trifluridine is usually given after other cancer medicines have been tried without success.
+Tipiracil and trifluridine is usually given after other treatments have failed.

 Tipiracil and trifluridine may also be used for purposes not listed in this medication guide.